 Although vacuuming a bed is a good practice (it helps remove dust, debris, hair, and lint), it is not enough if you want to get rid of bed bugs.
 They tend to live in the nooks and hard-to-reach places, so even the most powerful vacuum cleaner will not be able to suck all of them out.
 There are vacuum cleaners that double as steamers, but usually, their vacuuming function is less effective.
-So the best choice would be to get both a vacuum and a steam cleaner, all the more so because these devices can satisfy numerous cleaning needs around the house.
+So the choice would be to get both a vacuum and a steam cleaner, all the more so because these devices can satisfy numerous cleaning needs around the house.

 Can you use a steam cleaner on a mattress?